Coverdell Educational Savings Accounts

 |Reduced 2013 Contribution To Eliminate Excise Tax||$1,250||= Maximum Contribution – Remaining Excess Contributions|

 Tax Tip: Unlike traditional IRAs, a contributor to a Coverdell account does not have to have earned income nor is there any age limit.
 Therefore, 1 way around the MAGI limitation is to gift the contribution to the child so that she can make the contribution herself.

 Distributions from Coverdell ESA's

-Distributions from a Coverdell ESA are not taxed if used to pay qualified educational expenses, even for designated beneficiaries who are only part-time students, since there is no minimum number of courses that need to be taken in order for the distribution to be tax-free.
+Distributions from a Coverdell ESA are not taxed if used to pay qualified educational expenses, even for designated beneficiaries who are only part-time students, since there is no minimum number of courses needed to be taken for the distribution to be tax-free.
 If the distribution exceeds such expenses, then the earnings that are allocable to the excess amount is taxable to the beneficiary.

 Qualified educational expenses are for elementary and secondary educational institutions, kindergarten through grade 12, and postsecondary educational institutions, such as colleges or universities, that participate in the student aid programs administered by the US Department of Education.
 The institution can be public, private, or religious.
 Qualifying expenses, if they are incurred because of enrollment or attendance at the institution, include:

 - tuition and fees,